The Biggest Public Library supported reading challenge in Australia

 Is my library service participating?

 Yes!
-All library services in Victoria participate each year.
+All library services in Victoria and Tasmania participate each year.
+A select number of libraries in Queensland and South Australia will also participate.
 Please contact your local library for more information.

 Who can participate?

 All children between the ages of 0-18 are welcome to participate!
-Independent and non-independent readers can log any book they read, that is read to them, or listened to as an audio.
-We encourage parents and caregivers to continue to read aloud to young people during the summer school holidays and log these books as part of the challenge.
+Independent and non-independent readers can log any book they read, that is read to them or listened to as an audio.
+We encourage parents and caregivers to continue to read aloud to young people during the summer school holidays and log their reading as part of the challenge.

 Further Reading